Flowchart: Types

 Notice that every type of flowchart focuses on some kind of control, rather than on the particular flow itself.

 However, there are some different classifications.
 For example, Andrew Veronis (1978) named three basic types of flowcharts: the system flowchart, the general flowchart, and the detailed flowchart.
 That same year Marilyn Bohl (1978) stated "in practice, two kinds of flowcharts are used in solution planning: system flowcharts and program flowcharts...".
 More recently, Mark A. Fryman (2001) identified more differences: "Decision flowcharts, logic flowcharts, systems flowcharts, product flowcharts, and process flowcharts are just a few of the different types of flowcharts that are used in business and government".

 In addition, many diagram techniques are similar to flowcharts but carry a different name, such as UML activity diagrams.

+Reversible flowcharts represent a paradigm in computing that focuses on the reversibility of computational processes.
+Unlike traditional computing models, where operations are often irreversible, reversible flowcharts ensure that any atomic computational step can be reversed.
+Reversible flowcharts are shown to be as expressive as reversible Turing machines, and are a theoretical foundation for structured reversible programming and energy-efficient reversible computing systems.

 Building blocks

 Common symbols

 The American National Standards Institute (ANSI) set standards for flowcharts and their symbols in the 1960s.
 The International Organization for Standardization (ISO) adopted the ANSI symbols in 1970.
-The current standard, ISO 5807, was revised in 1985.
+The current standard, ISO 5807, was published in 1985 and last reviewed in 2019.
 Generally, flowcharts flow from top to bottom and left to right.